6SAW850CENT-B2548 vs 6SAW850CENT-B5057 — Compare

 Why choose Ibanez AWB50CE Artwood Natural Low Gloss Acoustic Electric Guitar 2548

-• SST Shape Shifter preamp offers more onboard tone-shaping flexibility
+• SST Shape Shifter preamp offers intuitive, hands-on tone-shaping control

-• 20-fret design may suit some playing styles
+• 20-fret design suits traditional jazz and vintage-voiced playing styles

 Why choose Ibanez AWB50CE Artwood Natural Low Gloss Acoustic Electric Guitar 5057

-• AEQ-SP2 preamp specifically voiced for clean, articulate amplified tone
+• AEQ-SP2 preamp engineered specifically for minimal feedback in amplified performance

 Frequently asked questions

-What's the practical difference between 20 and 22 frets on a bass?
+What's the practical difference between 20 and 22 frets?

 🎸